 98% of taxi drivers are honest, hard working fellows.
 However, that remaining 2% can certainly cause a little hiccup in your trip.
 Counterfeit bill swapping, running the meter fast, taking a few extra laps around the block, or a little “confusion” about payment when coming from the airport are all scams you should be aware of.

-Tip: Bill Swapping is most commonly committed with $50 and $100 peso bills.
-You give your taxi driver a 100, they secretly swap, and show you the bill you gave them is fake, thus making you pay 100 pesos + the additional fare.
+Tip: Bill Swapping is most commonly committed with big bills.
+You give your taxi driver a $500, they quickly swap, and show you the bill you gave them is fake.
 This little swap or switcheroo takes place fairly quickly.
 It’s best to be prepared to pay for taxi rides with smaller bills because an exact or close payment makes things easier for everyone.
 Try leaning forward, maybe fold a corner and show them you are paying attention.

 3. The “Mustard Scam” A.K.A.
 “Bird Poop Scam”:

 The mustard/ketchup/bird poop scam follows a simple procedure.
-This is a group effort in which someone, somewhere, is hiding with a liquid substance like mustard or something that resembles bird poop.
-As you walk past, thief #1 squirts said substance on you.
-A seemingly friendly passerby or couple (thief #2 and #3) comes to your aid by miraculously having a bottle of water, some napkins and some serious stain removal knowledge.
-In the midst of the laughter/panic/confusion due to the embarrassing stain and all of the rubbing and wiping (let’s keep it clean here) they pick pocket you, or the partner in crime comes past and swipes your bag.
-Sometimes, they even offer to take you around a corner where there might be a faucet to clean up with.
-Don’t go.
-If something all of a sudden spills or gets squirted on you you’re better off walking into the nearest restaurant and taking care of it yourself.
+This is a group effort in which someone splatters the mark with something that resembles bird poop as you walk past.
+A seemingly friendly passerby or couple (thief #2 and #3) come to your aid with tissues or a bottle of water, some napkins and some serious stain removal knowledge.
+In the midst of the laughter/panic/confusion due to the embarrassing stain and all of the rubbing and wiping they pick pocket you or another cohort comes past and swipes your bag.
+Sometimes they offer to take you around a corner where there might be a faucet to clean up with.